ibm-cloud-docs/satellite/ts-location-healthcheck.md

 # Troubleshooting {{site.data.keyword.cloud_notm}} location health checks
 {: #ts-location-healthcheck}

-Resolve issues where {{site.data.keyword.cloud_notm}} cannot check your {{site.data.keyword.satelliteshort}} location's health by verifying the health check endpoint and the link tunnel server configuration.
+Resolve issues where {{site.data.keyword.cloud_notm}} cannot check your {{site.data.keyword.satelliteshort}} location's health by verifying the health.
 {: shortdesc}

 After you assign hosts to your {{site.data.keyword.satelliteshort}} location control plane, you see a message similar to the following.